jean-pierreBoth/multistochgrad/README.md

 "Accelerating Stochastic Gradient Descent using Predictive Variance Reduction" (2019).
 [Advances in Neural Information Processing Systems, pages 315–323, 2013](https://papers.nips.cc/paper/4937-accelerating-stochastic-gradient-descent-using-predictive-variance-reduction.pdf)

+* The Stochstic Averaged Gradient Descent as described in the paper:
+"Minimizing Finite Sums with the Stochastic Average Gradient" (2013, 2016) M.Schmidt, N.LeRoux, F.Bach

+Further comments on the implementation are in the doc of files scsg.rs, svrg.rs, sag.rs.

+## Examples and tests

+Examples are based on logisitc regression applied to the digits MNIST database as in the second paper on SCSG papers.
+The logistic regression is tested with thre 3 algorithms.

 ## Acknowledgement

-This crate is indebted to the crate optimisation from which I kept the traits defining the user interface after various modifications which are detailed in the file ``types.rs``
+This crate is indebted to the crate optimisation from which I kept the traits `Function`, `Summation` defining the user interface after various modifications which are detailed in the file ``types.rs``

 ## License